-In this cooking method, you add in the raw egg as the noodles are boiling and mix them in, or scramble them, as I mentioned above.
+In this cooking method, you mix the raw egg into the boiling water with the ramen noodles, or scramble them, as I mentioned above.

 Some people prefer egg drop over the poached style.
-Alternatively, you can beat an egg in a cup with your fork and then add it into the broth that way.
+Alternatively, you can beat an uncooked egg in a cup with your fork and then add it to the hot ramen broth.

-You’re probably wondering if instant noodles with egg is a healthy dish?
+You’re probably wondering if instant noodles with an egg is a healthy dish?

 Well, yes and no.

-The egg is a healthy form of protein.
-Adding the poached egg to your ramen gives you lots of B vitamins, contributing to a healthy nervous system.
+Eggs are a healthy source of protein, so adding a poached egg to your ramen provides you with B vitamins and contributes to a healthy nervous system.

-Eggs are nutritious and contribute to a balanced meal, so you’re sure to feel full after eating this ramen.
+Eggs are nutritious and contribute to a balanced meal, so you’ll most likely feel full and satisfied after eating this ramen.